dmitryvinn/dvinnik.dev/src/data/events/2019/target-quality/index.md

 category: 'event'
 cover: './cover.jpg'
 title: 'Target Quality'
-description: 'Testing conference based in Canada'
+description: 'Testing conference based in Canada run by an organization dedicated to the professional development of software testing and quality assurance practices'
 date: '2019-09-24'
 tags: ['wellness']
 published: true